 4) Corporations with 10 or more employees can’t sue you for defamation (but not-for-profits can)

 Finally: a bit of good news for writers.
-I know a lot of journalists – including myself – who were relieved when the Australian laws changed in 2006 so that big corporations couldn’t threaten writers with defamation suits.
+I know a lot of journalists – including myself – who were relieved when the Australian laws changed in 2006 so big corporations couldn’t threaten writers with defamation suits.
 However, individuals or groups of people that have been identified within the corporation can still sue, as can not-for-profit organisations.

 Furthermore, corporations may still be able to sue you for something else – such as injurious falsehood.